 - A persistent headache

 Keep a close eye on your child for at least 48 hours after a head injury.
 If you are at all concerned, take them to the hospital immediately.
 Click here to learn more about what to do for concussions in children.

 5. Eye Injuries

-If they can communicate, then ask them to describe what they’re seeing.
+If they can communicate, ask them to describe what they’re seeing.
 You can also check your child’s vision and eye control by asking them to follow the movement of your finger.

 An eye injury could also result in an infection.
 Make sure you clean any injury properly to avoid this.